nolauren/workshops/nyu2020-image-analysis/README.md

 | Tuesday, Jan 21 | 	1400-1600  |   5 | exploring - summary stats |
 | Wednesday, Jan 22 | 	1400-1600  |   6 | communicating - recommender systems, tensorflow.js and pixplot|

-- **Day 1**: introductions; setting up Python; understanding how to organize an image corpus; understand how images are stored digitally
-- **Day 2**: build exploratory plots from simple image features;  machine learning terminology;
-linear regression for image classification; penalized regression; applying texture filters;
-motivation for deep learning; using well-known computer vision corpora
-- **Day 3**: setting up tensorflow, and keras; building deep learning models from scratch; convolutions; transfer learning; embeddings; use small CV datasets for datasets from scratch; visualization of wikiart dataset using transfer learning
-- **Day 4**: more visualization techniques; the distant viewing toolkit; working with moving images; face detection

-If there is something particular you would like us to show or would like to make sure that we get to, please let us know as soon as possible.

 ## Community Expectations
 We will create our expectations together.